 The Umbrella Policy Tester lets you test your policies to determine if they are working as intended without having to test them from the computer, network, or identity to which your policies are applied.
-We encourage you to give it a go—it's interesting to see how exactly the order of policies applies to each of your identities and various destinations and there's no harm in running through the tester.
+We encourage you to give it a go—it's interesting to see how exactly the order of policies applies to each of your identities and various destinations, and there's no harm in running through the tester.

-If you allow your users to send you feedback from the block page, using the same functionality as what's described below, the feedback from the block page includes what identity was blocked, what the destination was and what the policy was that blocked them so you can react accordingly.
+If you allow your users to send you feedback from the block page, using the same functionality as what's described below, the feedback from the block page includes what identity was blocked, what the destination was and what the policy that blocked them was so you can react accordingly.

 Note: The Policy Tester is only able to test against domains as destinations.
 IP addresses and CIDR ranges are not supported and do not return results.

 - Navigate to Policies > Management > All Policies and click Test.

 Two fields are required—an identity or identities to test against and a destination.
 The basic point is the tester will determine, based on the way you've configured your policies, whether the identity you've selected can reach the destination you've defined.
 Depending on whether you expect that the identity should or should not reach that destination, it will offer assistance to understand why the results are what they are.

 Note: The destination must be a fully qualified domain name.
 IP Addresses and URLs are not supported.

 You might want to enter more than one identity when you want to see which identity would take priority.
 For instance, if there were a policy for a computer that had an Umbrella roaming client installed and was also protected with one or more network identities, it may not be clear which of these policies would take effect.
 The policy tester will let you know which identity would be triggered first and by which policy.